superfamousdog/superfamousdog.github.io/_posts/2026-04-23-cant-upskill-out.md

 | I'll work for the government | Governments will probably cut back on contracts if a portion of the population no longer pays taxes |
 | I'll do work that requires hands | The "AI-proof" job market will become saturated.
 Costs of labor (profit) may drop as people compete for blue collar/manual/in-person jobs.
 Demand for these jobs may drop as fewer people will be able to afford to hire workers. |

+It seems clear to me that AI will likely disrupt all jobs (primarily computer-based jobs) across all industries.
+Obviously, I hope I am wrong.

 ## Time for some hand-wavey math
 What might "AI taking our jobs" look like?
 I did a quick snorkel.